10-3-pursuit/nyc-squirrel-census-visualization-project/README.md

 - **API Integration**: The library facilitated the integration of Google Maps API, allowing the application to access and display map data seamlessly within the React environment.
 - **Customization**: Various customization options, such as setting default zoom levels and marker styles, were utilized to tailor the map display according to the application's requirements.

+## APIs Used

+- **2018 Central Park Squirrel Census - Squirrel Data API**: This API provides data from the 2018 Central Park Squirrel Census, offering information about squirrel sightings and observations in Central Park.
+For more details, you can visit the [API documentation](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/about_data).

+- **2018 Central Park Squirrel Census - Stories API**: This API contains stories and anecdotes related to the 2018 Central Park Squirrel Census, offering additional insights and narratives about the squirrel population in Central Park.
+For further information, you can explore the [API documentation](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Stories/gfqj-f768/about_data).

+- **Maps JavaScript API**: The Maps JavaScript API provides a way to embed Google Maps into web pages using JavaScript.
+It allows developers to customize maps with their own content and imagery, as well as add interactivity and functionality.
+For detailed documentation, you can refer to the [Maps JavaScript API documentation](https://developers.google.com/maps/documentation/javascript).

 ## Getting Started Locally